Dhruv-23-12/Blogs-Project/README.md

    - Import your GitHub repository
    - Vercel will automatically detect the Vite configuration

-3. **Environment Variables**: Add your Appwrite environment variables in Vercel dashboard
+3. **Firebase Configuration**: Update Firebase config in `src/firebase/config.js` with your project details

 4. **Deploy**: Click deploy and your blog will be live!